M66B/FairEmail/docs/FAQ-zh-rCN.md

 Since the sent date/time is optional and can be manipulated by the sender, FairEmail uses the server received date/time by default.

-In these rare cases, it is possible to let FairEmail use either the date/time from the *Date* header (sent time) or from the *Received* header as a workaround.
-This can be changed in the advanced account settings: Setup, step 1, Manage, tap account, tap Advanced.
+Sometimes the server received date/time is incorrect, mostly because messages were incorrectly imported from another server and sometimes due to a bug in the email server.

 In these rare cases, it is possible to let FairEmail use either the date/time from the *Date* header (sent time) or from the *Received* header as a workaround.
 This can be changed in the advanced account settings: Setup, step 1, Manage, tap account, tap Advanced.

 This will not change the time of already synchronized messages.
-This will not change the time of already synchronized messages.
 To solve this, long press the folder(s) in the folder list and select *Delete local messages* and *Synchronize now*.

 <br />